MontgomeryLab/tinyRNA/README.md

 ### Prerequisites & Installation

-A conda environment file has been provided for easy installation of the AQuATx environment and its dependencies.
+A conda environment file has been provided for easy installation of the tinyRNA environment and its dependencies.

 #### 1. Install conda
 To install `conda` you can download and follow instructions for either: